-This new work is actually being shown for the first time in the exhibition Power and Other Things, curated by Riksa Afiaty and Charles Esche for Europalia Indonesia in Bozar, Centre for Fine Arts, in Brussels
+This new work was being shown for the first time in the exhibition Power and Other Things, curated by Riksa Afiaty and Charles Esche for Europalia Indonesia in Bozar, Centre for Fine Arts, in Brussels, from 18 October 2017 till 21 January 2018.

 The title of this installation sounds like a spell, but what will actually be conjured up?
 According to the "Merriam-Webster Dictionary", the word incantation derives directly from the Latin "incantare" (to enchant), which itself has "cantare" (to sing) at its root.
 This reminds us that magic and rituals have always been associated with chanting and music.
 In the "Encyclopaedia of Shamanism" (C. Pratt, 2007) it says that an incantation is a magical arrangement of words that has the power to manipulate actions.